SaraFreitas02/Number-Guessing-Game.v2/README.md

 ### Disclaimer

 Please be aware that while this project is provided under the MIT License, it is your responsibility to ensure that your usage complies with all applicable laws and regulations.
-The project is a work in progress and may have limitations or issues.

 Feel free to use this project for your needs or contribute to its development.